ldu4/linux/Documentation/admin-guide/cgroup-v2.rst

   informational files on the root cgroup which end up showing global information available elsewhere shouldn't exist.

+- The default time unit is microseconds.
+If a different unit is ever used, an explicit unit suffix must be present.

+- A parts-per quantity should use a percentage decimal with at least two digit fractional part - e.g. 13.40.

 - If a controller implements weight based resource distribution, its interface file should be named "weight" and have the range [1, 10000] with 100 as the default.
 The values are chosen to allow